Royal Tenenbaum (Gene Hackman): former lawyer. The patriarch, distant and boozing, treats his kids very inequally. Is separated from...

 Film of the Book: The film's conceit is that it's based on a (nonexistent) best-selling book.

 First Father Wins: Royal patches up his relationship with the kids, but doesn't remarry his ex though.

-Foot Focus: A barefoot Margot uses her toes to turn a doorknob.
+Handy Feet: A barefoot Margot uses her toes to turn a doorknob.

 I Take Offense to That Last One: After a private detective reveals Margot's secrets, including numerous illicit affairs, Raleigh's first response is, "She smokes?"

 Although it makes sense in the emotional sense of the scene, not only did Margot cheat on him, he never even found out that his wife of several years is a smoker, basically showing that he didn't know her at all.